dqops/dqo/docs/checks/column/comparisons/sum-match.md

 **sum match** checks

 **Description**
-Column level check that ensures that compares the sum of the values in the tested column to the sum of values in a reference column from the reference table.
+Column-level check that ensures that compares the sum of the values in the tested column to the sum of values in a reference column from the reference table.
  Compares the sum of values for each group of data.
 The data is grouped using a GROUP BY clause and groups are matched between the tested (parent) table and the reference table (the source of truth).

 ___